Leo-Malay/Cybersecurity-Quick-Notes/docs/ctf/overthewire/bandit.md

 ## Level 10

-**Goal:** The password for the next level is stored in the file data.txt, which contains base64 encoded data
+**Goal:** The password for the next level is stored in the file `data.txt`, which contains **base64 encoded data**

-Given the data.txt file is base64 encoded and we need to decode it to obtain the password to the next level.
-Well first I checked what is the purpose of `base64` command given as a suggestion.
-Then I went to the `man` page found my answer.
+Using the `whatis` command, I learned that strings prints sequences of printable characters within files.
+With this understanding, I applied `grep` to filter the output, which led me to the solution:

 ```bash
 base64 -d data.txt